 - Peter Gabriel: Began exploring this on his self-titled third album (1980).
 His most popular album So (1986) is one of the best-known examples of world music fusions.

-- George Harrison: He is well known for experimenting with traditional Indian music.
+- George Harrison: He is well known for experimenting with traditional Indian music; some of it is entirely artistic, but a good chunk of it is devotional Hindu music.
 Apart from the Beatles songs mentioned above his first solo album Wonder Wall Music is predominantly instrumental Indian music.

 - Los Jaivas: Chilean progressive rock band, known for mixing bossa nova and other traditional South American music in their work.